 3. Lindsay Czarniak

-Name | Lindsay Czarniak |
+Full Name | Lindsay Ann Czarniak |

-Date of birth | November 7, 1977 |
+Date of Birth | 1977/1978 (age 45–46) |

-Place of birth | Harrisburg, Pennsylvania, US |
+Place of Birth | Harrisburg, Pennsylvania, U.S. |

 Lindsay Czarniak started her career at CNN as a production assistant after graduating from James Madison University with internet journalism.
 She started her career in Jacksonville as a reporter on WAWS.
 Soon after, she became a sports reporter with the assistance of legendary sportscaster George Michael, who engaged her as co-host of his program, The George Michael Sports Machine.
 She finally found her way to ESPN, where she has served as the host of SportsCenter since 2011.